acceleratedscience/openad-toolkit/examples/models_api/README.md

 ### 3. Connect The Model

-*IMPORATANT: Default inference url to our gateway is `https://open.accelerate.science/proxy`*
+*IMPORTANT: Default inference url to our gateway is `https://open.accelerate.science/proxy`*

 #### Example connecting to the `molformer` model: